 After all the steps your result will look like this.

-In case if you are building financial models then it’s a good idea to use above explained formulas to separate names in excel.
+In case you are building financial models then it’s a good idea to use above explained formulas to separate names in excel.

 Now it’s your turn to apply this knowledge to your work.
 In case you have any questions/suggestions please let me know.